-GB 112 Tools & Concepts in Accounting & Finance Note: Not open to students who have taken GB 201 The primary objective of this course is to provide a foundational understanding of accounting and finance concepts and tools.
+GB 112 Tools & Concepts in Accounting & Finance\ Note: \not open to students who have completed GB201 The primary objective of this course is to provide a foundational understanding of accounting and finance concepts and tools.
 This course takes students from double-entry accounting through to an elementary understanding of how to construct financial statements.
 It introduces the use of these statements as the basis for ratio analysis and budgeting.
 Students begin their study of the basic time value of money concepts that are the foundation for basic valuation techniques for both financial securities and projects valuation.